About us

 Hello, I’m Jim.
 Here’s the story of how this all started.

 Before Silicon Valley, I served 4 years in the U.S. Marine Corps.
 The Marine Corps is not exactly a bastion of innovation.
 It’s hard to imagine a more top-down, do what you’re told and only what you’re told organization in the world.
 Yet despite this, I found a way to innovate.
 Even better, I was the lowest ranking person in the entire department.
 One day I bumped into a problem that I thought was crazy.
 I could have swept it under the rug and forgotten about it.
-That’s what people in my role had been doing for over 30 years.
+That’s what people in my role had been doing for 30 years.
 After all, when you bump into a problem that isn’t your fault, but you might be blamed anyway, you don’t normally run to tell your commanding officer about it.
 Not if you can avoid it.
 You’re more likely to get into trouble than to win accolades.
 But I decided I couldn’t just ignore it.
-I had to do something.
 It was causing real problems and hurting real people.
 I wanted to figure out what was going on and find a solution.
 So I quietly started working on it.
 I still did my regular job.
 But I also worked on my unofficial skunkworks project, whenever I could free up some time.
 Five months later I had revamped the process and fixed the problem.
 My commanding officer learned what I had done, and I was awarded the Navy Achievement Medal for innovation leadership.
 The highest non-combat medal awarded to junior enlisted personnel.

 So I started reading everything I could find on Freedom-Based Management Models.
 The idea behind these models is simple.
 Wherever you have managers, you have bureaucracy.
 Since bureaucracy kills innovation, you need to get rid of all the managers and create truly self-managed companies.
 The often touted success stories include WL Gore, Semco, Morning Star, FAVI, and Valve.
 Gary Hamel laid out the vision succinctly in his Harvard Business Review article, “First, Let’s Fire All the Managers.”